Milica Djordjevic

-Life and Works
+Life and background

-Djordjevic grew up in the Serbian capital, Belgrade.
+Djordjević grew up in the Serbian capital, Belgrade.
 As a young child she hoped to become a concert pianist or a painter.
-She went to specialized music school and classical gymnasium.
+She went to classical gymnasium and specialized music school, which she decided to enroll during the NATO bombing of Yugoslavia, when her refuge was not a bunker but playing the piano for virually endless hours of air raids.

 During teenage years she seriously considered a career in physics, theatre or art.
 Both painting and physics are still an important part of composer's life: her first impulse for sound representation, i.e. the notation, is a drawing and physics is inextricably linked to music.